04.16.2019

 As an artist, sharing the hard work you’ve put into your songs is just as important as the songs themselves.
 You have so many options when it comes to connecting with your community — digitally on streaming platforms, visually through music videos, and publicly through gigs, to name a few.

 While you typically get paid through pre-negotiated deals with venues, did you know you also earn performance royalties from songs that you perform publicly?
 This happens through your setlist, the handwritten or printed document that lists songs in the order you plan to perform them.
-Once it’s submitted, it gets forwarded to your Performing Rights Organization (PRO) to distribute your earned royalties.
+After submitting your setlist to your Performing Rights Organization (PRO), your hard-earned royalties will be distributed to you.

 Creating an Effective Setlist